nib-health-funds/schema-validation/README.md

 # @nib/schema-validator

-A Universal-JavaScript utility for validating value dictionaries.
+A Universal-JavaScript utility for validating value objects.

 ## Installation